jeffrey-vlokhoven/leaf-classification-cnn/ANALYSIS.md

 ## Most dangerous class for user-oritented model

-In this task, we restrict our model based on it's performance on the two most dangerous classes, because we want to minimize any false negative.
-These two classes consist of viruses that are incurable, meaning if we don't detect these cases, we are in grave danger.
+In this task, we restrict our model based on it's performance on the two most dangerous classes because we want to minimize any false negatives.
+These two classes consist of viruses that are incurable, meaning that if we don't detect these cases, we are in grave danger.
 With this in mind, let's choose the optimal model.

 ![Pie Chart](images/virus_on_models_aug.png)